 From Switzerland, several trains stop in Martigny where you can change to the Mont Blanc Express that heads up the mountain, you have to change at Vallorcine but there is only one line here so you can’t go wrong!
 This train journey is spectacular and worth a visit in itself.

 If you’re travelling from Geneva, there is a new Leman Express that is running from Geneva centre to St Gervais le Fayet where you can change onto the Mont Blanc Express to Chamonix.
-We will update you with more information on this service once the details have been released.

 There’s no rail service from Italy to Chamonix, your only option from Italy to travel to Chamonix is drive.